MySQL Index Tuning Basics

 Case 2: Adding a sort and limit clause to the query in "1"

-The number of rows has been narrowed down, but Using filesort appeared in Extra.
+The number of rows has been narrowed down, but Using filesort appears in Extra.

-In this query, 4,000 items are retrieved, sorted, and then only 10 items are extracted, so the retrieval of approximately 4,000 items is almost a waste.
+In this query, 4,000 items are retrieved, sorted, and then only 10 items are extracted, so retrieving approximately 4,000 items can be said to be almost a waste.

 deck_max_total_rating